Will I get the state pension?

 You'll also receive National Insurance credits if you are in work, but don't earn enough to pay it.

-What is the second state pension?
+What is the additional state pension?

 Find out more in our guide to the State second pension and Serps.